Algorithms

 }

-The start event is the second event that Hkube sends to your algorithm.
+The start event is the second event that HKube sends to your algorithm.

-As you can see, at the first step of this handler you need to tell Hkube that your algorithm has started.
+As you can see, at the first step of this handler you need to tell HKube that your algorithm has started.

 Then you let the algorithm do it's work and finally you send the done event with the algorithm result.